marcomow/ble-bulb-card/README.md

 # Known issues
 Please be aware that Web Bluetooth is still an experimental technology and may not work as expected.
 For instance, from my experience with Triones bulbs I noticed that several times the bulb just doesn't connect, while some others it's required to connect twice to actually be able to interact with the bulb.

+The card is not working at the moment through the Android app due to WebView restrictions.